 We’ve seen transparent displays in plenty of experience concept videos and product designs over the years.
-But now, products and technologies on display at this year’s CES is suggest that truly transparent displays will be a commercial reality within the next couple years.
+But now, products and technologies on display at this year’s CES suggest that truly transparent displays will be a commercial reality within the next couple years.

 Lumus showed off a development kit for creating products around their 720p wearable display lenses: Story at Engadget